PataroGuilherme/My-Projects-PowerShell/README.md

 Hello, dear all. 👋

-☑️ This repository represents a public book of PowerShell scritps created by Guilherme Pataro during personal studies to create some projects, professional or not, to do Infrastructure a better IT area.
+☑️ This repository represents a public book of PowerShell scripts created by Guilherme Pataro during personal studies to create some projects, professional or not, to do Infrastructure a better IT area.

 ☑️ Focus on Windows System and Microsoft Azure automation.